Three Steps Towards Schoolwide Change: Language Specialists as Teacher Leaders

 See where your sphere of influence is… and where it isn’t

-For me, the first thing I realized was that a broader system-wide change was needed — change that was out of my control.
-That change was not directly something I could make happen, no matter how hard I wished I could.
-There was a larger, underlying issue that was not being addressed: we had an understaffed EL department where collaboration time on behalf of EL students was neither scheduled or valued.
+For me, the first thing I realized was that a broader system-wide change was needed.
+Yet that change was not directly something I could make happen, no matter how hard I wanted to make that change.
+There was a larger, underlying issue that was not being addressed: we had an understaffed EL department — and collaboration time focused on EL students was neither scheduled nor valued.
 At that point, that bigger issue was outside of my sphere of influence.
-I’d forgotten that change is complex, it takes time, and it requires mindset shifts.
-It also is a team effort, but when we try to take it on alone, we end up wasting our precious energy!
+I’d forgotten that change is complex.
+Change takes time.
+Change needs mindset shifts.
+Change usually requires more than just us, language specialists, to make the system evolve.
+We can easily spin into feeling hopeless and end up wasting our precious energy!

 Because I had been burning out and spinning my wheels, I eventually decided to try a different approach.
 I decided to focus on what was directly in my sphere of influence.
 For example, I could directly influence the quality of time I had with my students instead of trying to single-handedly address the lack of collaboration time, understaffing of the EL department, and areas in which our students were struggling.

-It was easier said than done.
+Easier said than done!
 However, I tried to shift my focus to being 100% fully present for my students without the distraction of thinking somehow I could “fix” what wasn’t working.
-Renewed in my purpose and unweighted from this burden I had taken on, I could now feel more competent and more confident, knowing that I was not only doing my job, but that I was also improving my instructional practice for my students in real time.
+Renewed in my purpose and unweighted from my imagined burden, I could now feel more competent and more confident, knowing that I was not only doing my job, but that I was also improving my instructional practice for my students in real time.
 I realized that when I was in other classrooms with general educators, I was, in fact, modeling that change for others, day by day.
 While I knew that the situation was still difficult for my students outside of their instructional time with me, I also knew that I was making a positive impact when they were under my care.
 By clarifying my own boundaries within my sphere of influence, I was building the groundwork for positive change.

 2. Small Wins